 That’s why we get suddenly very upset of a friend’s innocent remark that we would shrug off any other day.

-Some respond visibly in an emotional, irrational and volatile manner, while some do it in a calm, considerate and strategic way.
+We don’t now always how to deal with conflict: Some respond visibly in an emotional, irrational and volatile manner, while some do it in a calm, considerate and strategic way.
 But this calmness usually only happens on surface, because in “that very moment” our instant response has nothing to do with logic, values or intelligence and everything to do with emotion.
 We are secretly boiling inside.

 Speed kills the emotional IQ